 One of the biggest challenges in practicing meditation is staying focused.
-We can sit down with the best of intentions, and then our mind takes over in a dialog:
+You can sit down with the best intentions, then your mind wanders.
+It might look something like this:

 “Shoot!
 I left my clothes in the washer.
 They’re going to smell like a wet dog if I don’t pull them out soon.”